ldoctoru/mediaserver-newsletter/CONTRIBUTING.md

     # URL of your jellyfin server
     url: ""

-    # API token of your jellyfin server.
-See requirements for more info
+    # API token of your jellyfin server, see requirements for more info
     api_token: ""

-    # List of folders to watch for new movies.
+    # List of folders to watch for new movies
     # You can find them in your Jellyfin Dashboard -> Libraries -> Select a library -> Folder **WITHOUT THE TRAILING /**
     watched_film_folders:
         - ""
         # example for /movies folder add "movies"

-    # List of folders to watch for new movies.
+    # List of folders to watch for new shows
     # You can find them in your Jellyfin Dashboard -> Libraries -> Select a library -> Folder **WITHOUT THE TRAILING /**
     watched_tv_folders:
         - ""
-        # example for /movies folder add "movies"
+        # example for /tv folder add "tv"

   # Number of days to look back for new items
   observed_period_days: 30

 tmdb:
-    # TMDB API key.
-See requirements for more info.
+    # TMDB API key, see requirements for more info
     api_key: ""

 # Email template to use for the newsletter
+# You can use placeholders to dynamically insert values.
+See available placeholders here : https://github.com/SeaweedbrainCY/jellyfin-newsletter/wiki/How-to-use-placeholder
 email_template:
-    # Language of the email.
-Supported languages are "en" and "fr".
+    # Language of the email, supported languages are "en" and "fr"
     language: "en"
     # Subject of the email
     subject: ""